Gellybean/Mathfinder-Bot/README.md

 ![button](https://user-images.githubusercontent.com/10622391/192144530-b4805f75-6ac6-4db2-a477-7a615342878e.jpg)

 ## Character Sheet Imports
-While you can setup a character by manually setting each value, this is not ideal.
-Mathfinder currently supports three different options for character imports, so that you can update your character at each level.
+While you can setup a character by manually modifying each value, this is not ideal.
+Mathfinder currently supports a few options for character imports.
+This will override any pertinent values, so anytime your stats would change (level up, cool new magic item), you can easily update your sheet.

 ### PCGen
  - Using the export option `csheet_fantasy_rpgwebprofiler.xml`.
 Tested with v6.09.05.